dragonfly-science/dragonfly-website/content/news/2012-11-29-tom-mccowan.md

 ![Tom (right) on a pāua research trip  during his PhD](../news/2012-11-29-tom-mccowan/Tom-McCowan.jpg)

-Tom McCowan, a
-PhD student working for the Paua Industry Council Ltd (PIC), is currently being housed at Dragonfly.

-Tom's job is to get the pāua dive-logger programme up and running nationwide - the next step from the proof-of-concept stage.
-The dive loggers collect detailed data on diver location and catch, and the programme will ultimately give fishers access to up-to-date information on the state of the fishery, reef by reef.
-The loggers are currently being widely used in the Marlborough and Chatham Islands areas.

 Jeremy Cooper, CEO of PIC is certain that New Zealand’s pāua fisheries need to have management implemented at a reef-scale, rather than a